-This kind of two-handed fingerspelling is different from the two-handed manual - This kind of two-handed fingerspelling is different from the two-handed manual alphabet of BSL, glossed by \$ALPHA-BSL^\).
-Fingerspelling from manual alphabets of other sign languages are labelled correspondingly, e.g. \$ALPHA-NZSL^\. - \$ALPHA-SK: sketching the form of the letter in the air with the index finger (with the exception of Z as sketching the Z is the standard form in one-handed fingerspelling and thus glossed with \$ALPHA1).
+This kind of two-handed fingerspelling is different from the two-handed manual alphabet of BSL, glossed by \$ALPHA-BSL^.
+Fingerspelling from manual alphabets of other sign languages are labelled correspondingly, e.g. \$ALPHA-NZSL^.

+• \$ALPHA-SK: sketching the form of the letter in the air with the index finger (with the exception of Z as sketching the Z is the standard form in one-handed fingerspelling and thus glossed with \$ALPHA1).

-In addition to the gloss name we add the fingerspelled letters to give a hint to the expressed meaning, e.g. \$ALPHA1:B-I-O. The letters added to the gloss name document what is fingerspelled and may differ from the intended word or meaning, e.g. \$ALPHA1:A-L-F-E-D-O (proper name: Alfredo).
-If there is variation in handshape, the letters are extended by a number, e.g. \$ALPHA1:T\2.
+In addition to the gloss name we add the fingerspelled letters to give a hint to the expressed meaning, e.g. \$ALPHA1:B-U-S. The letters added to the gloss name document what is fingerspelled and may differ from the intended word or meaning, e.g. \$ALPHA1:A-L-F-E-D-O (proper name: Alfredo).
+If there is variation in handshape, the letters are extended by a number, e.g. \$ALPHA1:T_2.
 When the signer intentionally does not fingerspell letters but moves the fingers in an indifferent way just to suggest that there should be some fingerspelling, these tokens are labelled by \$ALPHA1:#.